trevorbaca/myrkr/myrkr/etc/materials.md

 calibrate the construction of the piece in counts of integer numbers of notes per voice region. this would mean a correspondence between integer note counts and formal proportions, or at least the possibility of such a correspondence.
-(global tempi and tempo transitions will still be applied independently.) dynamics and hairpins will also still be applied independently. all of this also means that the rhythmic profile of each voice is relatively straightforward at any given time: voice 5 is, for instance, written as a
+(global metronome_marks and tempo transitions will still be applied independently.) dynamics and hairpins will also still be applied independently. all of this also means that the rhythmic profile of each voice is relatively straightforward at any given time: voice 5 is, for instance, written as a